ipanov/CoffeeVendingMachine/README.md

 ## Starting the appilication

-Simply open and run the included solution in VS 2022
+Open the included solution in VS 2022

+Set both CofeeVendingMachine and StarbucksApi as 'Multiple Start Projects' in the solution properties like in the startup_settings.jpg screenshot

+The git ignore does not commit the local changes, so this needs to be done manually

+Of course it is possible to run them standalone but this might require additional settings of CORS

 ### Technical implementation